greg-raven/Uncommon-Sense/_posts/2021-02-26-limiting-government-power.md

 tag: 'Ron Paul'
 ---

-Government should never be able to do anything you can’t do.
-If you can’t steal from your neighbor, you can’t send the government to steal for you.
+Government should never be able to do anything you can't do.
+If you can't steal from your neighbor, you can't send the government to steal for you.